BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 • Classification of vitamins and connection with metabolism

-• The characteristic participation of each vitamin in the functioning of the body
+• The characteristic participation of each vitamin in the function of the organism

 • Conditions and possibilities of vitamin deficiencies in Western culture